 The report concludes by suggesting that the increased attention around domestic violence and violence towards women and girls over the past year might help create the climate for projects to be adequately funded to undertake their specialist work as part of the recovery from the pandemic.
 However, there is the danger that in a rush to ‘get back to normal’ women and girls organisations could be forgotten.

 We hope this report supports projects in getting their messages across about the vital role played by women and girls organisations and helps mitigate against historical barriers to funding and support for women and girls.

 Information in the WGI Synthesis Report #2 is drawn from the Women and Girls Initiative, funded by The National Lottery Community Fund (The Fund).
-It is supporting 62 projects with funds raised from the National Lottery.
-For more information about the WGI, see the project page.
+The Initiative supported 62 projects with funds raised from the National Lottery.

-The WGI Learning and Impact Services is being delivered on behalf of The Fund by the Tavistock Institute of Human Relations (TIHR), DMSS Research (DMSS) and the Child and Woman Abuse Studies Unit (CWASU) – the partners.
-The partners are delivering a programme of support to projects with the aim of capturing and sharing learning and creating a stronger community of services that has greater influence on decision-making structures across the country.
+The WGI Learning and Impact Services was delivered on behalf of The Fund by the Tavistock Institute of Human Relations (TIHR), DMSS Research (DMSS) and the Child and Woman Abuse Studies Unit (CWASU) – the partners.
+The partners delivered a programme of support to projects with the aim of capturing and sharing learning and creating a stronger community of services that has greater influence on decision-making structures across the country.